Genesiss Hospital Our Treatment Arrow icon pointing right

 Is RIRS a surgery?

-RIRS is a minimally invasive procedure performed through the urinary tract without external cuts.
+RIRS is a minimally invasive procedure performed through the urinary tract without any external cuts.

 Is RIRS better than ESWL?